kiko-g/feup-esof/doc/Development-Report.md

 ---

 ## Elevator Pitch

 Campus NAV is a mobile application that helps conferences attendants navigating inside buildings.
 This results in the use of less manpower to help attendants, and gives them a better overall experience.

 ---

 ## Requirements

+The application should give the user a realiable realtime location and provide up to date information about conference schedules.

+For this, the application needs to keep a stable connection with the various beacons scaterred through the buildings.

+Both connection with the various beacons and the user location will be achieved using bluetooth in conjuction with open source APIs.

+bluetooth in  using open source APIs and user location will be triangulated using

 In this section, you should describe all kinds of requirements for your module: functional and non-functional requirements.